tnier01/oafogsathg/README.md

 2. create in the oafogsathg-directory a new directory called "data"
 3. After unzipping the downloaded landsat data, save the corresponding folder in the data directory
 * do not change the folder name of the downloaded landsat data!!!
-4. for each downloaded landsat dataset you have to run the "classification.R"-script individually
+4. for each downloaded landsat dataset you have to run the "analysis.R"-script individually
 * corresponding you have to change the name of the current landsat data folder in line 12, a further hint is in the script
 5. Check at the beginning of all scripts, if all librarys needed are installed, if not install them
-6. start the classification.R script, but interrupt when you see the following note *###############################
+6. start the analysis.R script, but interrupt when you see the following note *###############################
 ###! create training sites !###
 ###############################
 * now it is time to create training sites in QGIS (see further instructions below)
-7. Excecute the final lines in the "classification.R"-file TODO
+7. Excecute the final lines in the "analysis.R"-file (area_calculation)
+TODO

 ## create training sites in QGIS (click instructions)